-o Rare risks of the operation are (less than 1 in 50%):
+Rare risks of the operation are:

 - Delayed bleeding requiring removal of clots or further surgery. - Damage to the drainage tubes from the kidneys (ureters) requiring additional therapy. - Injury to the urethra causing delayed scar formation - Perforation of the bladder requiring a temporary catheter or open surgery repair.